Batuhan Karadeniz: 2003–2010: Beşiktaş J.K.

 Karadeniz was regarded as a prospect player, scoring 226 goals in 86 matches at youth levels.
 His youth performance pulled attention of various clubs across European leagues.

 In 2006, he signed a professional contract with Beşiktaş J.K.
-At his professional season, he made his Super League debut against another Istanbul team Kasımpaşa on the 2nd matchday of the Turkish Football League 2007-08 Season as he had been substituted on for Burak Yılmaz at half time, making made him the youngest player ever to appear in a Süper Lig game at the tender age of just 16 years and 115 days.
+At his professional season, he made his Super League debut against another Istanbul team Kasımpaşa on the 2nd matchday of the Turkish Football League 2007-08 Season as he had been substituted on for Burak Yılmaz at half time, making made him the youngest player ever to appear in a Süper Lig game at the age of just 16 years and 115 days.
 Just 6 days later, he scored his first goal for Beşiktaş on 25 August against Gaziantepspor in the 95th minute and made a big contribution to his team's 3 points.
 Karadeniz became the youngest scorer ever at Süper Lig at the age of 16.

 He made his UEFA Champions League debut against FC Zürich, making a substitute appearance in the 92nd minute, replacing Mert Nobre on 29 August 2007, where game ended 2-0 for Beşiktaş.

 On 3 November 2007, Karadeniz came on as a substitute for Koray Avci in the 83rd minute against Fenerbahçe S.K.
 He missed a very crucial chance for Kara Kartallar during the additional time (90+3) as he picked up a loose ball and faked the keeper Volkan Demirel, subsequently he tried to shoot despite having had two teammates unmarked by his side and in the end he could not generate enough power on his shot and Edu cleared the ball away.
-Beşiktas lost the game with a final score of 2–1 to Fenerbahçe overtook Beşiktaş by one point.
+Beşiktas lost the game with a final score of 2–1 to Fenerbahçe, who overtook Beşiktaş by one point.
 Later, he said "You [must] be the king, you don't make someone else the king".
 Although he was criticized by the Turkish press that he should have assisted Federico Higuaín in the match, he stated that he had not seen his teammate at the time.

 During the January 2008 transfer window Beşiktaş wanted to loan him out to F.C.
-Köln in order for him to get more playing time, however the transfer did not take place due to FIFA rules for each football federation regarding age.
-According to the German Football Association Karadeniz was classed as a minor and thus could not be transferred as he had a professional contract.
+Köln for him to get more playing time, however the transfer did not take place due to FIFA rules for each football federation regarding age.
+According to the German Football Association, Karadeniz was classed as a minor and thus could not be transferred as he had a professional contract.